 As a rule, hybrids that have a full electric driving mode use higher voltage batteries than those that do not have a full electric mode.
 The battery pack in the Honda Insight and Civic Hybrid at rated at 144 volts.
-The 1st generation 2001-2003 Toyota Prius battery is rated at 273.6 volts while the 2nd generation 2004-2008 Prius is rated at 201.6 volts.
-The Ford Escape Hybrid has the most potent battery of all, rated at 330 volts!
-By comparison, the battery in the Saturn Vue hybrid is rated at 36 volts.
+The 1st generation 2001-2003 Toyota Prius battery is rated at 273.6 volts while the 2nd generation 2004-2008 Prius is rated at 201.6 volts, and for 2022 the voltage dropped a bit to 207 volts.
+The first generation Ford Escape Hybrid has a more potent battery rated at 330 volts!
+By comparison, the battery in the Saturn Vue hybrid is only 36 volts.

 The voltage in most hybrid batteries can deliver a lethal shock, much like that of an electric chair.
 What's more, the voltage from a hybrid battery is Direct Current (DC), which carries more of a wallop than Alternating Current (AC).
 The threshold voltage where DC becomes dangerous can be as low as 55 to 60 volts, compared to 110 volts for AC.
 Ordinary 12 volt DC car batteries and electrical systems pose no danger, but the high voltage secondary ignition system can give you a nasty shock (though the current is usually too low to cause serious harm).